 Wrapping things up

-All you need to do is learn, experiment, and analyze to see what works best for you and your campaigns.
+All you need to do is learn, experiment, test, and analyze to see what works best for you and your campaigns.

 I know I’ve shared with you what is working for me right now, and yes, I’m well aware that what works for one person, doesn’t mean that it will work for someone else.